Who We Are

 About the project:

-The project was set up by a community development worker at St Monica Trust before Jan took over the project.
-Her predecessor had worked to connect local older people with a common interest in developing a community garden and allotment space on a barren piece of land next to the children’s centre.
-The benefits are enormous to everyone in involved; helping to improve people’s health & well-being, reducing social isolation & loneliness, bringing the community together, learning and sharing skills, eating healthily, intergenerational activities.
+The project was initially set up by another member of the team at St Monica Trust before Jan, a community development worker, took over the facilitation of the group.
+Jan's predecessor had worked to connect local older people with a common interest through developing a community garden and allotment space on a barren piece of land next to the Southern Links Children’s Centre.

 A participant’s story: